-from the do-this-the-right-way dept
+from the finally-some-push-back-but-will-it-matter? dept

 The government of India continues to hew closer to the ideals of nearby China, led by the Mohdi government, which has been pushing for greater control of the country’s population.
 Its favorite means and methods are surveillance and censorship — the tool set of authoritarians all over the world.

 Indian citizens may have greater access to the internet and social media services, but the government wants to control how they’re used and the narratives citizens have access to.
 It has enacted a number of laws designed to give the government a say in what can be said.
 Many of these new rules target social media services operated by foreign companies, subjecting them to escalating content removal orders that must be complied with almost immediately.

 Twitter has been targeted with several of these — some backed by implicit (and explicit!) threats to jail local Twitter employees who fail to comply.
 Twitter has pushed back, but the Indian government has refused to back down.
 The government’s pushback against Twitter’s pushback appeared to win out, with Twitter returning to capitulating to government demands for content and account removal.
 And, with Twitter still appearing to be at least a bit recalcitrant, the government made at least one threat a reality by raiding local Twitter offices after Twitter labeled a government tweet as “manipulated media.”

 The pushback is back on again.
 Twitter has apparently decided it’s no longer going to let one branch of the government tell it what content it can or can’t make available to Indian users.
 Instead, it’s going to roll on the dice on having two government branches tell it what content must be removed.

 Twitter has sued the Indian government to challenge some of the block orders on tweets and accounts, further escalating the tension in the key overseas market.